August 30, 2021

 A common question we hear is, “Does oral vitamin C work?”.
 Unfortunately, only a small percentage of oral vitamin C will be available and active in the skin, so that is why topical use is so important.
 There are a few different forms of vitamin C that can be found in products, but the most common is L-ascorbic acid.
 This is because it is the most studied form and most active form of vitamin C.

 Vitamin C is a potent antioxidant.
-Environmental exposures like UV radiation, pollution and smoking can speed up damage to the skin.
+Environmental exposures like UV radiation, pollution, blue light, and smoking can speed up damage to the skin.
 This damage occurs through “oxidative stress”.
 Vitamin C can help neutralize this oxidative stress (making it an antioxidant) and prevent some of the damage to our skin cells.

 UV exposure causes a reaction in our cells to degrade collage, reduce collagen production and increase elastin accumulations.
 This leads to physical signs of aging including unwanted pigmentation, small unwanted vessels on the skin known as telangiectasias, deep wrinkles and rough texture.
 Vitamin c serums help protect against free radicals caused from UV exposure that cause these unwanted signs of aging.